OBLATES

 St. Benedict placed special emphasis on the dynamic balance of work, rest and prayer in living an empowered Christian life.
 Other values at the center of the Rule include regular prayer, reading of the Psalms, moderation, stability, obedience, and ongoing conversion of heart.
 Benedictine monastics and oblates still embrace these values today, pondering their significance and through them growing closer to Christ in their everyday lives.

 While some people devoted themselves as monks and nuns to full-time Benedictine life, lay persons sought ways to develop special associations with and devotion to these monastic communities.
 One solution was for lay persons to become Oblates, by promising to regulate their lives according to the Spirit of St. Benedict.
 They shaped their daily lives to varying degrees around the teachings of the Rule and a special concern for their particular monastery or convent.
-Men, women, children and even entire families found the rewards of special devotion to God through their “offering” of themselves as Benedictine Oblates.
+Men, women, children, and even entire families found the rewards of special devotion to God through their “offering” of themselves as Benedictine Oblates.

 Interested persons explore the option of becoming an Oblate of St. Benedict by contacting the Oblate Director at a specific monastery or convent.
 They do not take on a required, new set of religious practices, but spend a time of preparation (usually a year) as Oblate Novices, learning about Benedictine values and life, through self-directed reading, discussions, study and prayer.